 13. Temps are dropping which means we can head to one of our favorite spots that heats up in the summer: Ojai.

 14. Fall is the perfect season for whale watching.

-21. If you’ve got some extra energy to burn, why not hit our favorite rock climbing spot?
+21. If you’ve got some extra energy to burn, why not hit one of our favorite rock climbing spots?

 22. How well do you know Griffith Park?
 Explore our 10 favorite spots in this urban park that’s 5 times as big as Central Park.

 24. Here are 10 things every kid in LA should do before they turn 10.
-Time to get crackin’ – time flies!
+Get crackin’—time flies!

 25. If fall is all about harvest and the farm, take them for a weekend getaway at the goat farm.

 26. Hike up a mountain to see stars, walk through primordial jungle and then stop for a superb snack.
 Ferndell Park has it all.

 27. Spend a day at Disneyland for Mickey’s Halloween Party.
 The kids will go batty!

 28. Or if you’re kiddo is more of a LEGO maniac, take then Brick-or–Treating at LEGOLAND.